marklogic-community/marklogic-unit-test/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Testing MarkLogic

-marklogic-unit-test is an [ml-gradle bundle](https://github.com/marklogic-community/ml-gradle/wiki/Bundles) that allows a project to test MarkLogic code.
+marklogic-unit-test is a testing framework that allows a project to test MarkLogic code.
 With one import a project immediately has access to:

 1. A framework for writing and running MarkLogic unit tests, including several built in assertion functions
 1. A UI for viewing and running unit tests entirely within MarkLogic